valor4labor/single-file-agents/README.md

 # Single File Agents (SFA)
 > Premise: #1: What if we could pack single purpose, powerful AI Agents into a single python file?
 >
-> Premise: #2: What's the best structural pattern for building Agents improve in capability as compute and intelligence increases?
+> Premise: #2: What's the best structural pattern for building Agents that can improve in capability as compute and intelligence increases?

 ## What is this?